The critical Karp--Sipser core of random graphs: Karp--Sipser exploration of the configuration model

 As long as $X^{n}_k >0$, the process evolves as follows.
 Since $X^{n}_k >0$, there are still vertices of unmatched degree $1$.
 We pick $\ell$ (for leaf) one of these vertices uniformly at random and reveal its neighbor $v$ in the graph.
-Now, in the Karp--Sipser algorithm this vertex is ``destroyed'' so we shall erase $v$ from the configuration \emph{as well as the connections is has with other vertices of the graph}.
+Now, in the Karp--Sipser algorithm this vertex is ``destroyed'' so we shall erase $v$ from the configuration \emph{as well as the connections it has with other vertices of the graph}.
 More precisely, we reveal the neighbors of $v$ in $\mathrm{CM}( \mathbf{d}^{n})$ and erase all the connections we create when doing so.
 In particular, if $v$ is connected to a vertex $w \ne \ell$ of unmatched degree $d$ via $i$ edges, then after the operation $w$ becomes a vertex of unmatched degree $d-i$.
 After that, the vertices of unmatched degree $0$ are simply removed.
 We listed all $13$ combinatorial possibilities (recall that our vertices have degree $1,2$ or $3$) in Figure \ref{fig:table}.
 The stopping time of the algorithm is Finally, we extend the process $(X^n,Y^n,Z^n)$ to any $k$ by setting $(X^n_k,Y^n_k,Z^n_k)=(X^n_{\theta^n},Y^n_{\theta^n},Z^n_{\theta^n})$ for $k \geq \theta^n$.
 We denote by $(\mathcal{F}_k)_{k \geq 0}$ the natural filtration generated by this exploration.
-The starting point of our investigations is the following. \begin{proposition} The process $(X^n_k, Y^n_k,Z^n_k)_{0 \leq k \leq \theta^n}$ is a Markov process whose probability transitions are described in Figure \ref{fig:table}.
-Furthermore, for any stopping time $\tau$, the remaining pairing of the unmatched edges conditionally on $\mathcal{F}_{\tau}$ is uniform. \end{proposition} \begin{proof} This is standard: the above exploration procedure of $ \mathrm{CM}( \mathbf{d}^n)$ is Markovian and preserves the fact that the remaining pairing of edges is uniform. \end{proof}
+The starting point of our investigations is the following. \begin{proposition} The process $(X^n_k, Y^n_k,Z^n_k)_{0 \leq k \leq \theta^n}$ is a Markov process whose transition probabilities are described in Figure \ref{fig:table}.
+Furthermore, for any stopping time $\tau$, the remaining pairing of the unmatched edges conditionally on $\mathcal{F}_{\tau}$ is uniform. \end{proposition} \begin{proof} In words, the proposition says that we can construct the random graph $ \mathrm{CM}( \mathbf{d}^n)$ \textit{at the same time as} we perform the leaf-removal algorithm to reveal its Karp--Sipser core.
+This is a classical idea in random graph theory, but since this is the crux of the approach, we give a few details.
+Imagine that the degree sequence $ \mathbf{d}^n$ is fixed and label arbitrarily the $n=1 d_1^n + 2 d_2^n + 3 d_3^n$ legs (half-edges) incident to the $d_1^n + d_2^n + d_3^n$ vertices.
+Consider then a uniform matching $ \mathcal{M}$, i.e. an involution of $\{1,2, ... , n\}$ without fixed points chosen uniformly among the $ (n-1)!!$ possibilities.
+The graph $ \mathrm{CM}( \mathbf{d}^n)$ is then obtained by pairing the legs according to the matching $ \mathcal{M}$.
+We will now use repeatedly the following elementary fact: suppose that $I \in \{1,2, ... , n\}$ is a random index independent of $ \mathcal{M}$ and denote by $J \in \{1,2, ... , n\}$ its image/pair in $ \mathcal{M}$.
+Then $J$ is uniformly distributed over $\{1, ... ,n\} \backslash \{I\}$ and conditionally on $(I,J)$, the restriction of $ \mathcal{M}$ to $\{1, ... ,n\} \backslash \{I,J\}$ is (after relabeling) a uniform matching.
+In terms of the random graph $\mathrm{CM}( \mathbf{d}^n)$ this means that if we destroy the edge associated to a leg selected independently from the underlying matching, then conditionally on the remaining degree sequence $\mathbf{d}^{n-1}$, the resulting graph has law $ \mathrm{CM}(\mathbf{d}^{n-1})$.
+We can then iterate several times this property to perform one step of the leaf-removal in the Karp--Sipser algorithm: first delete the edge associated to a leg attached to a vertex of degree $1$ (picked arbitrarily but independently of $\mathcal{M}$) and then delete the edges associated to the legs of the possible neighbor revealed.
+Conditionally on the resulting degree sequence, the rest of the graph is still a configuration model and the probability transitions are indeed given by Figure \ref{fig:transitions}.
+The remaining properties immediately follow. \end{proof}

 In particular, notice that at the stopping time $\theta^n$, the graph made by pairing the remaining unmatched edges is precisely the Karp--Sipser core of $ \mathrm{CM}( \mathbf{d}^n)$ and so the second part of Theorem \ref{thm:maincritical} is already proved.